jschildgen/db-slides/README.md

 ### Fragments

-A fragment is a hidden element on a slide which will be visible on click.
-In the hand-outs all fragments are always visible.
+A fragment is a hidden element on a slide that will be visible on click.
+In the hand-outs, all fragments are always visible.
 They can also be used for highlighting or animating elements.

 Adding `class="fragment"` to an HTML element (e.g., `p` or `li`) will show the elements with this class in the order as they appear in the section.
-A custom order and showing multiple fragements at the same time can be controlled with the additional attribute `data-fragment-index`.
+A custom order and showing multiple fragments at the same time can be controlled with the additional attribute `data-fragment-index`.

 All details about using fragments in reveal.js can be found under <https://github.com/hakimel/reveal.js#fragments>